 If you don't want to do targeted outreach manually, you can still advertise on Instagram's news feed.

-As Tanya de Kruijff explained in the interview for Point #4, and as I mentioned in my free traffic methods post here at WHSR, there are Facebook groups dedicated entirely to Instagram promotion.
+As Tanya de Kruijff explained in the interview for Point #4, there are Facebook groups dedicated entirely to Instagram promotion.

 10. Use Instagram Search Wisely